Originally by Bob Ciura, Updated October 11th, 2017 by Nick McCullum

 The huge drop in commodity prices has weighed on Exxon Mobil.
 Fortunately, the company has cut costs, raised cash through asset sales, and has benefited from its integrated model.

-This helped Exxon Mobil remain profitable in 2015, and continue to raise its dividend.
+This helped Exxon Mobil remain profitable, and continue to raise its dividend.

 Source: Annual Meeting presentation, page 15